Ora (mythology): Songs of the Frontier Warriors

-Revealed are the tales and adventures of warrior Gjeto Basho Mujo and his brother Sokol as they travel through what is now Albania.
+Revealed are the tales and adventures of warrior Gjeto Basho Mujo and his brother Sokol as they travel through Albania.
 A pronounced mythological component to the text is revealed, as the brothers engage with mystical creatures that help them throughout their journey – one of those creatures being the Ora.

 Mujo's Oras

 Slavic warrior Paji Harambashi’s encounters three white oras, mystical creatures in the mountains “who revel and frolic” as he searches for Mujo.
 An Ora is made a victim by Paji as he clenches and crushes its arm.
 The three Ora then seek the help of Mujo to seek revenge on Paji.